Is Rice Gluten-Free?

 Gluten-Free Rice Types

-Plain gluten-free rice types include:
+Plain gluten-free rice includes:

 Surprisingly, the type of rice called glutinous rice, also known as sticky rice or sweet rice, is gluten-free.
 Despite its name, it doesn't contain gluten, which is dangerous to those with celiac disease or non-celiac gluten sensitivity.